On the structure of graphs which are locally indistinguishable from a lattice: Proofs of `algebraic' structure theorems

-In this section, we use standard techniques from topological graph theory and group theory, combined with the `topological' structure theorems of the previous two sections, to deduce Corollaries \ref{corr:torusklein2} and \ref{corr:structure-d}, which concern the `algebraic' (quotient-type) structure of graphs which have the 4-cycle-wheel property, or which are weakly 2-locally $\mathbb{L}^2$, or weakly 3-locally $\mathbb{L}^d$ (for $d \geq 3$).
+In this section, we use standard results and techniques from topological graph theory and group theory, combined with the `topological' structure theorems of the previous two sections, to deduce Corollaries \ref{corr:torusklein2} and \ref{corr:structure-d}, which concern the `algebraic' (quotient-type) structure of graphs which have the 4-cycle-wheel property, or which are weakly 3-locally $\mathbb{L}^d$ (for $d \geq 3$).